 Establishing a free shuttle service for employees between key destinations can help reduce employee vehicle trips, encourage transit use, and bridge the first/last mile gap between transit stations and work.
 Such a service can also be applicable for larger residential development projects.
-This strategy would require coordination with the City and other agencies.
+This strategy would require coordination with the City and other agencies such as NCTD.
 It would be limited to projects that can demonstrate that a shuttle service would bridge a critical gap between the project site and other destination(s) such as a Sprinter station.
+Additionally a project could partner with NCTD to subsidize current or planned transit/microtransit services offered by NCTD.